aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 }
 ```

+Another difference is that `propTypes` and `defaultProps` are defined as properties on the constructor instead of in the class body.

 #### No Autobinding

 Methods follow the same semantics as regular ES6 classes, meaning that they don't automatically bind `this` to the instance.
 You'll have to explicitly use `.bind(this)` or arrow functions `=>`: